-Idea 70: Make a hint about part of the design on the floor or carpet, so it can only be read when players climb a ladder or find another high vantage point.
+- Idea 70: Make a hint about a part of the design on the floor or carpet, so it can only be read when players climb a ladder or find another high vantage point.

 While a single room filled with puzzles can be fun, the possibilities that arise when players in the Escape Game move through a larger environment or make changes in the environment (whether real or fictitious) are significantly higher and the fun of discovery, as well as the sense of urgency, are significantly increased.

 - Idea 74: Place players in a room that gets colder or warmer over time.
 Players need to figure out how to stabilize the temperature.